Skip to main content

 • Cease the development on High Conservation Value (HCV) or High Carbon Stock (HCS) areas.
 All natural forest clearance has been suspended since February 2017.

-• Maintain our commitment to the PEFC Standards and Guides with regard to our timber and plywood operations.
+• Maintain our commitment to the Programme for the Endorsement of Forest Certification (PEFC) standards and guidelines in relation to our timber and plywood operations.

-• Continue with our belief and practice of not developing peat lands under any circumstances.
+• Continue with our policy and practice of not developing peatlands under any circumstances.

-• Support the national government’s agenda on climate change, particularly relates to Indonesia’s FOLU Net Sink 2030.
+• Support the national government’s agenda on climate change, particularly Indonesia’s FOLU Net Sink 2030 target.

-These commitments reinforce, and by no means hinder, Korindo’s pledge to the development of land assigned by the Indonesian Government for the purpose of producing timber and plywood.
+These commitments reinforce, and by no means hinder, Korindo’s pledge to the development of land assigned by the Government of Indonesia for timber and plywood production.

 Social Contribution